-Parents can have a verbal agreement between themselves as to how the parental responsibilities are handled.
-Although this can be fine for short periods of time, for example at the beginning of an amicable separation, we recommend that a formal parenting plan be created for the long term.
+Parents can have a verbal agreement between themselves for how the parental responsibilities are handled.
+This can be fine for short periods of time, for example at the beginning of an amicable separation.
+However, we recommend that a formal parenting plan be created for the long term.

 A parenting plan is simply a written agreement between the parents.
 Parenting plans are not legally enforceable.
-In other words, if the other parent breaks the agreement, there is no direct consequences such as criminal charges or fines.
-However, if you do go before the Court to resolve your child custody matters the parenting plan will be taken into consideration by the Court.
+In other words, if the other parent breaks the agreement, there are no direct consequences such as criminal charges or fines.
+However, if you do go before the Court to resolve your child custody matters, the parenting plan will be taken into consideration by the Court.

-A parenting plan can be formalised as a legally binding agreement by the Court issuing a consent order or parenting order.
+A parenting plan can be formalised as a legally binding agreement.
+To do this, the Court issues a consent order or parenting order.
 This can be as simple as the Court agreeing that the parenting plan is suitable, or the Court may issue its own orders after a trial or hearing.

 If you are thinking about the future of your children’s custody, it is best to seek legal advice.
-Our team of family law solicitors will help you work through the factors the Court will consider in the decision-making process, which include having both parents involved in their lives, protecting the children from harm and having adequate parenting to help them achieve their full potential.
+Our team of family law solicitors will help you work through the factors the Court will consider in the decision-making process.
+These factors include having both parents involved in their lives, protecting the children from harm, and having adequate parenting to help them achieve their full potential.